google/vk-layer-for-rust/CONTRIBUTING.md

 #### Unit tests and integration tests

 `cargo-nextest` is the recommended way to run the test.
-Run `cargo nextest run` to run all tests.
+Run `cargo nextest run` or `cargo make test` to run all tests.
 This is how CI runs the tests.
 All tests are supposed to only run in a separate process.

 Vanilla `cargo test` is not supported, because that will run tests in the same binary in the same process.
 However, `cargo +nightly test -Z panic-abort-tests` is Ok because it will